isomerpages/moe-kuochuanprespri/pages/Announcements.md

 #### Letter to Parents
 31-03-23<br>
 A copy of the latest Letter to Parents has been sent via the Parents Gateway app.
 Please email us at [kcpps@moe.edu.sg](mailto:kcpps@moe.edu.sg) if you have issues accessing.

+#### E-Learning Day
+E-Learning Day falls on 14 April 2023, Friday.
+Pupils do not need to report to school and will be given tasks to complete on that day.
+The tasks will be a combination of online work via SLS and hardcopy assignments.
+Please refer to the attached document for the assignments.